 Administrative Procedure 178: Inclement/Severe Weather

-Section 265 (1) (j) Duties of Principal: Care of Pupils; Child and Family Services Act
+Education Act: Section 265 (1) (j) Duties of Principal: Care of Pupils and Property

 1. School Operations During Inclement Weather